Gerald R Ford Class (CVN 78/79) – US Navy CVN 21 Future Carrier Programme, United States of America

-The flow of weapons to the aircraft stops on the flight deck were upgraded to accommodate the higher sortie rates.
+The flow of weapons to the aircraft stops on the flight deck was upgraded to accommodate the higher sortie rates.
 The ship carries stores of missiles and cannon rounds for fighter aircraft, bombs and air-to-surface missiles for strike aircraft, and torpedoes and depth charges for anti-submarine warfare aircraft.

 Weapons elevators take the weapons systems from the magazines to the weapons handling and weapons assembly areas on the 02-level deck (below the flight deck) and express weapons elevators are installed between the handling and assembly areas and the flight deck.
 The two companies selected by Northrop Grumman to generate designs for the advanced weapons elevator are the Federal Equipment Company and Oldenburg Lakeshore Inc.